A crowd of people in motion in a large indoor public space.

 Retail Shops & Supermarkets

-Heat mapping calculates how much time customers spend at specific locations, help thwart suspicious and unlawful activities, and assist in detecting theft and identifying perpetrators.
+Heat mapping calculates how much time customers spend at specific locations, helps thwart suspicious and unlawful activities, and assists in detecting theft and identifying perpetrators.

 Effective Crowd Management